 Inagi City

-Komazawa Women's University Activity Club certified as a collaborative project of the Japan Committee for the United Nations Decade on Biodiversity
+Komazawa Women's University Activity Club has been certified as a collaborative project with the Japan Committee for the United Nations Decade on Biodiversity.

 Last updated: April 10, 2020